-- 10.1 Following this consultation on the Draft Plan and Options for Site Allocations, the Steering Group will carefully consider all responses and finalise the Draft Plan. - 10.2 Once the Draft Plan has been approved by the Parish Council it will be published for formal consultation for 6 weeks.
+- 10.1 Following this consultation on the Draft Plan and Options for Site Allocations, the Steering Group will carefully consider all responses and finalise the Draft Plan.
+There will be further informal consultations on details yet to be determined such as important public views, local green spaces and design codes. - 10.2 Once the Draft Plan has been approved by the Parish Council it will be published for formal consultation for 6 weeks.
 We hope to do this later in 2021.